 - Spoon into 4 serving dishes.

-I’m sending this over to Javelin Warrior for his Made with Love Mondays as everything is entirely made from scratch – such a hard job as it was 😉
+I’m sending this raw chocolate banana mousse over to Javelin Warrior for his Made with Love Mondays as everything is entirely made from scratch – such a hard job as it was 😉

-As this is uber healthy, I’m also sending it over to Franglais Kitchen and How to Cook Good Food for One Ingredient, which this month is healthy.
+As this healthy chocolate mousse is uber healthy, I’m also sending it over to Franglais Kitchen.
+For, One Ingredient this month is healthy.